ptrofimov/xpmock/README.md

     use \Xpmock\TestCaseTrait;
 }
 ```
-Option 2.
+OR Option 2.
 Extend your test case from xpmock's one:
 ```php
 class MyTestCase extends \Xpmock\TestCase
 {